 3. Apple Pie

-The apple pie alone is reason enough to make the drive to Julian.
+The apple pie alone is reason enough to make the drive to this town, which is a great fall getaway in California.
 Forget about your diet and come prepared to pig out on a big slice of warm pie, preferably served a la mode.
 Better yet, take a whole pie home to share with friends and family.

 Julian Pie Company